Can I be your apprentice/assistant/be tutored by you etc?

 The thing is, I barely have time to teach the single class that I do teach.
 I do it to offer at least some chance for people to get some feedback on their writing.
 But there’s simply no way on earth I can take on an apprentice, no matter how talented.
 I wouldn’t even know how to go about doing it.

 The secret to writing is practice.
-Having me give you some pointers might help you, and I’d like to be able to do so–perhaps we’ll find a way for that to happen.
-But that’s far less effective than simply writing.
+Having me give you some pointers might help you, and I’d like to be able to do so, but that’s far less effective than simply writing.

 If you want to do this for a living, do what I did.
 When I sold Elantris (my sixth novel, and the first I made any money from) I had written thirteen novels.
 Number 13 was the first draft of The Way of Kings.